 The following errata apply to the first hardcover and electronic editions of The Book, published in 2016 by W. W. Norton.
 Factual errors are addressed here, grammatical errors and spelling mistakes are not.

-In alphabetical order, my thanks to Christopher M. Mislow, Fred Schreiber, Lawrence Silver, Richard Swearingen, and Daniel Woolf for pointing out the errors given below.
+In alphabetical order, my thanks to Jay Criostomo, Matt Garvey, Christopher M. Mislow, Fred Schreiber, Lawrence Silver, Richard Swearingen, Daniel Woolf, and John Wyndham for pointing out the errors given below.

 - Charles Martel was Charlemagne’s grandfather, not his father.

 - The cuneiform sign here is not gi for “reed” but rather a for “water”.

 - Ottmar Mergenthaler demonstrated his Linotype at the New York Tribune, not the Chicago Tribune.

 - Ammonium chloride would not have been used in solution to etch iron, although it was used to make stronger acids suitable for that purpose.

 - Herodotus was Greek, not Roman.
 (Other references to Herodotus made throughout The Book specify this correctly.)

 - In a linguistic sense, Aramaic is Semitic rather than Persian.
 However, some inhabitants of the Persian Empire spoke it or derivatives thereof.